 What makes Houston more desirable than other Texas cities like Dallas, Austin or San Antonio?
-H-Town, as it’s called, is progressive and may be attracting almost as many millennials to its city as Austin.
+H-Town is progressive and may be attracting almost as many millennials to its city as Austin.
 It’s also one of the most rapidly growing cities in the country, which isn’t just by happenstance.
 Perhaps the reason people move to Houston boils down to the fact that it is a well-rounded, desirable place to live.
-Ask any Houston native and they’ll beam with pride and explain just how much living in Houston has influenced their life for the better.
+Ask any Houston resident—native or transplant—and they’ll beam with pride and explain just how much living in Houston has influenced their life for the better.

 We’ve come up with some of the top reasons to move to Houston based on some of the city’s most advantageous pros.
 And just so you have a full picture, we’ll also be discussing some of the drawbacks if you decide to move here.
 Already made your decision to relocate to Houston?
 Skip ahead for some sound moving advice and resources.

 1. Living in Houston is more affordable than other large metropolitans.

 With all things considered, Houston’s cost of living is reasonable, but it fluctuates based on several factors, including where you live, where you shop and what you enjoy doing for fun!
 In a big city like Houston, living close to work can save you money on gas and commute time, but might cost you more in living expenses.